 Make your own way to the starting point for 10:30 am departure.
 Grid reference for parking on walks’ list.

 New walk list out in November.
 Suggestions for walks and offers to lead very welcome.

 Participants on these walks use local buses (and occasionally trains) to travel to and from the walks.

 Walks vary between seven and nine miles in length.
 They are scheduled to take place on the first Thursday of each month.
 Walking boots, water proof jackets and a picnic lunch are essential.

 Most group members use their bus passes to travel to and from the walk so the only expenses incurred are when we travel by train or if members wish to visit a cafe at the end of the walk.

-The group is already well-subscribed but there are currently one or two places.
+The group is already well-subscribed but there are currently some places.

 The continuation of the group depends on members volunteering to research and lead walks or to contribute in some other way to the success of the group, for example, by researching an interesting feature or helping with the website.
-Therefore from September 2016 onwards, members will be asked to commit to making a contribution of some sort.
+Therefore, members will be asked to commit to making a contribution of some sort.

 To explore and enjoy the wonderful countryside and wildlife of Yorkshire, according to the seasons and members’ particular interests, including birds, butterflies and dragonflies, mammals, flowers, trees and fungi.

 Trips are arranged each month throughout the year, usually on a Monday.
 Details of meeting place and transport (bus or train) will be provided in each Newsletter.